 Ravi Shankar is an award-winning poet, editor, translator and teacher of writing.
 He founded the international online journal of the arts Drunken Boat and has published 10 books and chapbooks of poetry, including the W.W.
 Norton’s anthology Language for a New Century: Contemporary Poetry from Asia, the Middle East & Beyond, and most recently What Else Could it Be, a collection of collaborative and ekphrastic poetry.
 Among many other venues, he has appeared in The New York Times, The Paris Review, the Chronicle of Higher Education, and onPBS, NPR & the BBC.
 He currently teaches in one of the first Asian MFA programs at City University of Hong Kong.

-S. Tourjee is Frequency’s director, and the author of Ghost and When Tongue was Muscle (both published by Anomalous Press).
+S. Tourjee served as Frequency’s director.
+They are alsothe author of Ghost and When Tongue was Muscle (both published by Anomalous Press).
 They write in a hybrid form of prose and poetry and collaborate frequently with many different artists.
 They hold an MFA from Brown University, and are a 2015-2016 Artist-in-Residence at Joshua Tree National Park.
 More at stourjee.com.

 Maryann Ullmann taught adult ESOL at English for Action in Olneyville, as well as history, civics, and Spanish at School One.
 She holds an MFA in Creative Writing from Chatham University in Pittsburgh with emphases on Fiction and Pedagogy, and earned the program’s top fellowship for commitment to community leadership.
 She has taught creative writing in numerous community spaces including county jails, cultural centers, and afterschool programs for youth.
 She has published stories, essays, articles and poems in publications such as Permafrost, Literary Bohemian, Prime Number and Whole Terrain, among others.
 She is bilingual in English and Spanish, and has worked with English language learners from a wide variety of cultural and linguistic backgrounds.
 She’s fond of blurring the boundaries of genre, mixing realism and fabulism, and encouraging voices that the world needs more of.